 On 7 November 2006, Oilex Ltd issued a Deed of Parent Company Performance Guarantee in relation to the Production Sharing Contract entered into with the Timor Sea Designated Authority dated 15 November 2006.
-Refer note 26.

 Oilex Ltd has issued no other guarantees in respect of debts of its subsidiaries.